OEPA Holds Hearing on Cafaro’s $367M Enterprise Park

 If the project moves forward, she requested that permitting be done on a building-by-building basis, so analysis can be done along the way to monitor adverse effects, or that the project be moved to an alternative such as the Kmart distribution center site.

-Matthew Vansuch, vice chairman of Howland’s township board of trustees, said he doesn’t believe development and protecting the environment are mutually exclusive.
+Matthew Vansuch, vice chairman of the Howland Township Board of Trustees, said he doesn’t believe development and protecting the environment are mutually exclusive.
 He requested that any wetland mitigation be permitted in such a way that will benefit township residents and that green infrastructure be incorporated in the project.

 “It only makes sense for this project to be developed in a sustainable manner,” Vansuch said.